super233/Semantic-Segmentation-of-Pathological-Images/README.md

 ## Preparations

 - After downloading datasets, generate the `train.json` and `val.json` for each dataset.
-- For each dataset, modify its abstract path in corresponding class.
+- For each dataset, modify its absolute path in corresponding class.

 ## Usages